Solitons

 @ And fractional charges: Jackiw & Rebbi PRD(76); Jackiw & Schrieffer NPB(81).

 Examples > s.a.
-Sine-Gordon and Korteweg-de Vries Equation; monopoles; non-commutative field theory; Non-Linear Quantum Mechanics.
+Faddeev Model; Sine-Gordon and Korteweg-de Vries Equation; monopoles; non-linear quantum mechanics; topological defects.

-* Topological: Solitonic solutions of the KdV equation (see above); Kinks of the Sine-Gordon theory; Monopoles in non-abelian gauge theories; Monopoles in Kaluza-Klein theory or black holes with charges in gr (in the latter case we have to give up smoothness or some other condition –like flat topology– because of the Lichnerowicz theorem).
+* Topological: Solutions of a field theory that owe their existence to a multiplicity of ground states, forming a space with non-trivial topology; Solitonic solutions of the KdV equation (see above); Kinks of the Sine-Gordon theory; Monopoles and other topological defects in non-abelian gauge theories; Monopoles in Kaluza-Klein theory or black holes with charges in general relativity (in the latter case we have to give up smoothness or some other condition –like flat topology– because of the Lichnerowicz theorem); Vortices in a type-II superconductor, forming an Abrikosov lattice.

 @ Yang-Mills theory, topological: Friedman & Sorkin CMP(83), CMP(83); Alonso et al ht/06-ln [masses]; > s.a.
 QCD phenomenology.